The best budget launch monitors in 2026

 Garmin Approach R10 (~$500)

-Best for someone who wants to track distances at the range, have a casual sim session at home, or just test whether this whole launch monitor thing is actually worth it before spending more.
+Best for someone who wants to track distances at the range, have a casual sim session at home, or just find out whether this whole launch monitor thing is worth it before spending more.
+One thing that comes up a lot: the R10 can unlock extra courses through certain apps, which makes the value even better if you're not building a full home setup yet.

 Rapsodo MLM2Pro (~$679, or less used)